specialprivacy/tlabs-infrastructure/README.md

+# WARNING

+The default terraform setup creates unused networks, two of which overlapped in IP range.
+One of them does have a connection to the router, the other doesnt and should be removed.
+Can be done manually at https://public.tlabs.cloud/project/network_topology/.

+TODO fix terraform files to not have overlapping ip ranges

 # Special Demo Environment Infrastructure
 This repository contains the code which will provision the infrastructure for demo environment for the SPECIAL platform.
 The infrastructure is constructed using (terraform)[https://www.terraform.io].